seso-kdrs/kdrs-search-and-view-docs/docs/custom-view/examples.md

 # Display the main table
 By using this one line, the `@docs` variable from xml will be written to screen in standard table format.
-This is the simplest view you can make, and will be similar to the built in view.
+This is the simplest view you can make, and will be similar to the built in view

 version 1.5
 {% highlight erb %}